isomerpages/moe-plmgss/_about-us/School Admission/Direct School Admission (DSA SEC).md

 </p>
 <p><em><u>Interview (if applicable)</u></em>
 </p>
-<p>Applicants may be invited for an interview.
-They are encouraged to bring
+<p>Applicants may be invited for an interview as part of the selection process.
-a hard copy portfolio showcasing their leadership experiences and events they have helped organise in primary school.</p>
+They are encouraged to bring a hard copy portfolio showcasing their leadership experiences and events they have helped organise in primary school.</p>
 <p></p>
 </td>
 </tr>